Support for churches

 Campaigning

-As well as essential work to meet people’s immediate needs, those in the church will be calling for long-term solutions and systemic change in the face of this huge challenge.
+As well as essential work to meet people’s immediate needs, those in the church can be calling for long-term solutions and systemic change in the face of this huge challenge.

 The Living Wage is an hourly rate, independently calculated each year as the amount a worker should earn to give their family a basic but acceptable standard of living.
 The Diocese of Oxford is working with Citizens UK to call health and care employers to pay their staff enough to live on.
 Read more and email Keith Hebden to find out how you can be part of this campaign.